 Al Nuness, former Vice President of Jostens, is a former collegiate basketball star at the University of Minnesota and was drafted by the Phoenix Suns.
 He served as Assistant Basketball Coach at the University of Minnesota and as Head Varsity Coach at Minneapolis Central High School.
 He was also Director of Sales and Community Basketball Operations for the Minnesota Timberwolves.
 Al has twice been named to the NCAA Executive Committee for the Final Four Tournament.
 He also worked for 12 years in sales management positions with the Pillsbury Company.
 Al has served on many community task forces and boards, including: Park Avenue Foundation, Urban Ventures, North Side YMCA, Boy Scouts of America, the University of St. Thomas Center for Academics and Sports, the Minnesota Student-Athlete Selection Committee and the Urban League.

-Daniel Klinkhammer - Executive Director
+Daniel Klinkhammer - Board Member

 Michael L. DeWane – President

 Mike has served as President of the MYAS since 1994 and was a volunteer youth coach and youth sports administrator for almost two decades.
 He primarily focuses on the “Child Development through Youth Sports” education and risk management services including training programs for coaches, parents, players and youth sports administrators.
 In addition, Mike currently serves on the Board of Directors of the Sports Alliance of Minnesota.
 His other professional experience includes serving as CEO of the Rx2000 Institute, which helps healthcare providers, payers and government agencies collaboratively work together to improve the business of healthcare, and as senior executive for two biomedical firms and a healthcare education company.
 Mike did his undergraduate work at Holy Cross (Worcester, MA) and graduate work at the University of Minnesota.